Aref-Akminasi/aws-developer-associate/ECS.md

 ### S3 (Can't)

-- Amazon S3 cannot be mounted as a file system for ECS Tasks, but it can be used for Get Object
+- Amazon S3 cannot be mounted as a file system for ECS Tasks

 ### EFS